Hudson Bay Railway (1910)

 The Hudson Bay Railway (HBR) is a historic rail line in Manitoba, Canada, to the shore of Hudson Bay.
 The venture began as a line between Winnipeg in the south and Churchill, and/or Port Nelson, in the north.
 However, HBR came to describe the final section between The Pas and Churchill.

 History

 Early endeavours

 The Hudson's Bay Company (HBC) pioneered the Bay as an important trade route from the 1680s.
 By the late 1800s, the landlocked Canadian Prairies envisioned the Bay as a more economical outlet for wheat exports.
-Dr. Robert Bell's 1875–1880 surveys listed the advantages of a rail line.
+Robert Bell's 1875–1880 surveys listed the advantages of a rail line.